-5. Failure to Abide by Federal, State and/or Local Laws: Including, but not limited to possession of a forged instrument (i.e. altered or fake ID card/driver’s license), driving under the influence of drugs or alcohol, possession of an open container (alcohol), and stealing street signs, or violation of the party nuisance law or noise ordinance.
+6. Failure to Abide by Federal, State, and/or Local Laws/Ordinances: Including, but not limited to possession of a forged instrument (i.e. altered or fake ID card/driver’s license), driving under the influence of drugs or alcohol, possession of an open container (alcohol), and stealing street signs, or violation of the party nuisance law or noise ordinance.

-6. Gambling: Organized gambling is not permitted on College property or at College sponsored events off-campus.
+7. Gambling: Organized gambling is not permitted on College property or at College sponsored events off-campus.
 Gambling may include raffles, lotteries, sports pools and online betting activities.

-f.
+i.
 Smoking.
-Smoking, or evidence of smoking, is not permitted in any of the residence areas or academic/administrative buildings.
+Smoking (including e-cigarettes), or evidence of smoking or tobacco use, is not permitted in any of the residence areas or academic/administrative buildings.
 This includes individual rooms, apartments, suites, common areas, bathrooms, etc. Anyone smoking outside should be at least 25 feet from any building on campus.
 There may likely be a $250 room recovery fee for students who do not comply in order to cover the extensive cost of restoring rooms to a smoke-free condition.

-g.
-Students who live on campus are strictly prohibited from having or improperly using any items which could create a fire hazard (for example, candles, extension cords, or appliances, etc).
+j.
+Students who live on campus are strictly prohibited from having or improperly using any items which could create a fire hazard (for example, candles, extension cords, or appliances, etc.).